Thursday, October 13, 2016

 The third woman is Megan Hipwell (Haley Bennett).
 She and her husband, Scott (Luke Evans) moved into the house a few doors down from Rachel's old house after she moved out.
 Rachel doesn't know them, but she often sees them on their balcony during her ride trains.
 She imagines them as this perfect couple and is jealous of what they have.
 What Rachel doesn't know is that for a short time, Megan was a nanny for Evie.
 She also doesn't know that Megan and Scott don't have the perfect life she thinks they have because Megan is seeing a therapist (Edgar Ramirez) who she tries to sleep with.
 (How cliche, I know).
 One day, Rachel sees Megan kissing a man who is clearly not her husband and is very upset by this since she knows what it's like being cheated on.
 She gets plastered and goes on a drunken tirade about how she would like to smash Megan's head in for what she did to her husband (and while she does this, her phone is recording it)!
 When she's riding on the train, she decides to get off on the stop where Megan lives and when she sees Megan (or thinks she sees Megan), she goes after her, ready to confront her.
 She is very disoriented and confused and stumbles and something (or someone) clocks her.
 She wakes up the next day on her bed (not quite sure how she got home because they never tell us!), bloodied and dirty.
 She has no idea what's happened.

 Megan has gone missing and the police (the main one is played by Alison Janney; the male officer in the book had a much bigger role in the book) come to question Rachel about Megan's disappearance.
 They think Rachel may have something to do with it since they know she's often harassing her ex and his new wife.
 They think since Anna and Rachel both bare a similar resemblance and are around the same age, Rachel may have attacked Megan, thinking she was Anna.
 Rachel denies this, but they tell her that Tom and Anna saw her.
 That's when Rachel tells them about the man Megan had been kissing which makes her sound insane since she told them she didn't know Megan and had never met her before, but yet she saw her with another man.
-Because of her excessive drinking problem, they don't take any of her claims seriously and Megan decides to pay Scott a visit and tell him about his wife's infidelity.
+Because of her excessive drinking problem, they don't take any of her claims seriously and Rachel decides to pay Scott a visit and tell him about his wife's infidelity.
 She tells him that she was a friend of Megan's, that she knew her from the art gallery she worked at.

 Okay, just to be on the safe side, I'm going to issue my spoiler warning now.
 If you've read the book, but haven't seen the movie, feel free to read ahead because nothing major is changed.
 But for those of you who haven't read the book/seen the movie, then be warned that THERE ARE SPOILERS AFTER THIS POINT!!!